My Default Apps - 2023

 I also included some brief explanations for why I chose to stick with these apps and services.
 It’s worth mentioning that I’m a dedicated Apple user, and I tend to favor Apple’s default apps unless there’s a third-party option that offers significant advantages.

-• Mail Service: Gmail - It’s been the same for about 15 years.
+• Mail Service: Gmail - It’s been the same for about 15 years; however recently I’ve been exploring iCloud Mail with my custom domain.

 • Mail Client: Apple Mail